davefowler/melcurial/README.md

 mel is a single‑file CLI that wraps a few safe Git workflows in friendly commands.
 It was originally built to help a marketing teammate (Mel!) manage a static site without learning Git internals.

 ### Highlights
-- **start**: create or reset a feature branch based on your main branch.
-If you don't pass a name, mel will prompt you and sanitize it into a safe branch name.
+- **start**: create or reset your personal workspace branch (defaults to your name).
+Mel sanitizes it into a safe branch name.
 - **save**: stage, commit, rebase on latest main, and push your branch.
 - **publish**: run tests, fast‑forward merge your branch into main, push, and rebase your branch back onto main.
-- **reset**: hard‑reset your current feature branch back to main's tip and force‑push.
+- **reset**: hard‑reset your workspace branch back to main's tip and force‑push.
 - **sync**: one‑shot “save/stash, update with main via rebase or merge, push”.
 - **update**: alias of `pull`; in docs for non‑engineers we recommend `update` over `pull`.
 - **open**: open the repo, current branch or PR in your remote.